Esri/utility-network-properties-extractor/README.md

 * For Utility Network Layers with an assocationstatus field, sets the Display Filter used by Containment
 * Sql:  associationstatus not in (4,5,6,12,13,14,36,37,38,44,45,46)

-## Install Directions
+## Compilation Directions

 1. Download the source code
-2. In Visual studio compile the solution
+2. In Visual studio .NET compile the solution
 3.  **The source code was written against Pro SDK 2.7**.
 If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.
 4. Start up ArcGIS Pro
 5. Open a project and confirm that the "Utility Network Add-in" toolbar is present